shahed517/SSIP/README.md

 </div>

 ## Dataset
-<p>The ECoG data for one of the 48 subjects in the 2024 study made publicly available by Flinkerlab has been used in this project.
+<p>The ECoG dataset (one subject only) used in this study was made publicly available by <i>Chung et.al.</i> from their recent study from 2023.
 The first three cells of the <i>finkerlab_likelihood.ipynb</i> notebook contains code to process the data as required.
 You can donwload the dataset from <a href="https://data.mendeley.com/datasets/fp4bv9gtwk/2">here</a></p>

 ## Reproduce Results
 You can install the dependencies from the <i>requirements.txt</i> file using the following: